theandrew168/bronzebeard/docs/README.md

 ```

 ### Constants
-A constant in Bronzebeard is the named result of an expression.
+A constant in Bronzebeard is the named result of an integer expression.
+Floating point numbers or any other non-integer expression results aren't supported at this time.
 Numbers can be represented as decimal, binary, or hex.
-Simple math operations such as addition, multiplication, shifting, and binary ops all work as expected.
+Simple math operations such as addition, multiplication, shifting, and binary ops all work (mostly) as expected.

 Here are a few examples:
 ```